gardener/gardener-extension-shoot-cert-service/docs/tutorials/tutorial-custom-domain-with-istio.md

 ```

 {{% alert color="info" %}}
-<p>Adjust the snipplets with your parameters (don't forget your email).
+Adjust the snipplets with your parameters (don't forget your email).
 And please use the mydomain-staging issuer while you are testing and learning.
-Otherwise, Let's Encrypt will rate limit your frequent requests and you can wait a week until you can continue.</p>
+Otherwise, Let's Encrypt will rate limit your frequent requests and you can wait a week until you can continue.
 {{% /alert %}}

 References for [Let's Encrypt](https://letsencrypt.org):

 * [Rate limit](https://letsencrypt.org/docs/rate-limits/)
 * [Staging environment](https://letsencrypt.org/docs/staging-environment/)
 * [Challenge Types](https://letsencrypt.org/docs/challenge-types/)